zephyrproject-rtos/zephyr/samples/bluetooth/broadcast_audio_sink/README.rst

 Use `-DEXTRA_CONF_FILE=overlay-bt_ll_sw_split.conf` to enable required ISO feature support in Zephyr Bluetooth Controller on supported boards.

+Use `CONFIG_TARGET_BROADCAST_NAME` Kconfig to specify the name (CONFIG_BT_DEVICE_NAME) of a broadcast source to listen to.
+With default value (empty string), sink device will listen to all available broadcast sources.

 See :ref:`bluetooth samples section <bluetooth-samples>` for details.